FlorianFrank/measurement_switch_matrix/README.md

 ##### 2.2 Setting CMAKE settings

-Currently, two settings within the central CMakeLists.txt of the Arduino Nano Firmware can be adjusted.
+In the Arduino_Firmware folder you can find a settings.cmake file.
+These contain the most important properties of the firmware.
+To build and flash the Arduino firmware.
+Only the USB_Port must be adjusted.
+You can check out the correct 'COM' port in the device manager.

 ```
-option(BUILD_DOCUMENTATION "BUILD_DOCUMENTATION" ON)
+option(BUILD_DOCUMENTATION "BUILD_DOCUMENTATION" OFF)
-option(ARDUINO_NANO_OLD "BUILD for old Arduino Nano Board (blue)" OFF)
+option(ARDUINO_NANO_OLD "BUILD for old Arduino Nano Board (blue)" ON)
+option(USB_PORT "Set the USB port on Linux /dev/ttyUSB0 on windows COM<comID>" "COM3")
+option(ARDUINO_PROGRAMMER "Set the programmer to be used to flash the Arduino Nano" "avrispmkii")

 ```

 When using the old version of the Arduino Nano (blue PCB) the flag ARDUINO_NANO_OLD must be set to ON.